 We found 5 orthopedic surgeons near Dunkirk, MD.

-Dr. Richard Cirillo specializes in orthopedics/orthopedic surgery and sports medicine specialist in Prince Frederick, MD, Dunkirk, MD, and Solomons, MD.
-After attending Georgetown University School of Medicine and then he performed his residency at Tripler Army Medical Center.
+Dr. Richard Cirillo works as an orthopedist and sports medicine specialist in Prince Frederick, MD, Dunkirk, MD, and Solomons, MD.
+After attending Georgetown University School of Medicine, he completed his residency training at Tripler Army Medical Center.
 On average, patients gave him a rating of 4.0 stars out of 5.
 Dr. Cirillo accepts Medicaid and Medicare insurance.
 He is affiliated with Calvert Memorial Hospital.

 Clinical interests: Sports Health, Shoulder Problems, Reconstructive Surgery, Knee Problems, Arthroscopic Surgery

 Dr. Harlan Taliaferro is a medical specialist in adult orthopedic reconstructive surgery and sports medicine.
 He is professionally affiliated with Calvert Memorial Hospital.
 Dr. Taliaferro is a graduate of Meharry Medical College.
 For his professional training, Dr. Taliaferro completed a residency program at Howard University Hospital.
 He honors Medicaid and Medicare insurance.

 Clinical interests: Sports Health, Hip Problems, Elbow Problems, Shoulder Problems, Arthroscopic Surgery, Ankle ...
 (Read more)

 Dr. Paul Griffith's specialties are spine surgery and orthopedics/orthopedic surgery.
 He is especially interested in spine surgery procedures.
 Dr. Griffith takes Medicaid and Medicare insurance.
 After attending Georgetown University School of Medicine, he completed his residency training at a hospital affiliated with the University of Maryland.
 He is affiliated with Calvert Memorial Hospital.